Tom Lees: Accrington Stanley loan spell

-He joined League Two club Accrington Stanley on loan on 1 September 2009, of which Leeds manager Simon Grayson commented on saying; "The move to Accrington will give him the opportunity to spend time in a first-team environment and we will be keeping an eye on him".
+He joined League Two club Accrington Stanley on loan on 1 September 2009, of which Leeds manager Simon Grayson commented saying; "The move to Accrington will give him the opportunity to spend time in a first-team environment and we will be keeping an eye on him".
 He made his debut on the same day for Accrington in their 2–1 away win over Oldham Athletic in the Football League Trophy.

 With Lees impressing in his first few games for Accrington, Simon Grayson revealed that he was keen for Lees to stay out on loan at Accrington to continue to get first-team matches.
 In late December, Lees' loan at Accrington was extended until the end of the 2009–10 season.
 On 23 February 2010, Lees signed a two-year contract extension with Leeds United until July 2012.
 During his loan spell at Accrington, Lees was mainly played as a right-back.
 He impressed in the 46 appearances he played in all competitions, and Accrington Stanley manager John Coleman revealed he wanted to re-sign Lees again for the following season.